ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 This has been brewing for a number of years.
 The first change happened [back in 2020](https://www.anaconda.com/blog/sustaining-our-stewardship-of-the-open-source-data-science-community), and the second happened very [recently in March 2024](https://legal.anaconda.com/policies/en/?name=terms-of-service#anaconda-terms-of-service) that affects non profit organisations ["government entities and non-profit entities with over 200 employees or contractors"](https://www.theregister.com/2024/08/08/anaconda_puts_the_squeeze_on/).
 This is problematic due the wording around 'employees' - many organisations have hundreds of employees but few users of `conda` software.

-Before we dvice in, a quick recap definitions:
+Before we dive in, a quick recap definitions:

-- Anaconda Inc is the comerical entity behind the `conda` and `miniconda` software and the `Anaconda.Navigator` software suite.
+- Anaconda Inc is the commercial entity behind the `conda` and `miniconda` software and the `Anaconda.Navigator` software suite.
 - Anaconda has curated packages which are available [through specific channels](https://repo.anaconda.com/pkgs/)
 - `Miniforge` is a non-Anaconda installer specific to `conda-forge` channel,
 - `mamba` is a drop in replacement to `conda`.